Virginia Beach Medical Devices Lawyer

 - Metal on Metal Hip and Knee Replacements – Hip and knee replacements manufactured by DePuy ASR, a subsidiary of Johnson & Johnson, Stryker, or other manufacturers for worn out knee and hip joints, have failed, causing acute pain, dying tissue, and bone and metal poisoning.
 The damage often requires further surgery to rectify.
 In 2017, Johnson & Johnson was ordered to pay $246 million to six patients injured by defective Pinnacle hip implants.
-Our Virginia Beach defective medical device attorneys continue to take on these cases where consumers have suffered injuries.
+Our Virginia Beach attorneys continue to take on defective medical device cases where consumers have suffered injuries.

 - Transvaginal Mesh – Thousands of women are suing a group of manufacturers, claiming this mesh product, which is used to prevent pelvic organ prolapse, caused damage such as organ perforation and erosion of mesh into vaginal tissue.
 The complications often require further surgery to correct.